-A few weeks ago I uncovered the history of vintage maternity clothing.
+A few weeks ago, I uncovered the history of vintage maternity clothing.
 As fascinating as history is to the many pregnant women who write to me asking for help, what is needed are maternity clothes!
-It is difficult to give up your personal vintage style just because you are pregnant or to figure out how to dress for a themed wedding or event when you feel like the size of a house!
-While vintage maternity clothes are hard to come by (and often not labeled as maternity) and there are, to my knowledge, no vintage reproduction clothing companies making vintage maternity clothing.
-My best advice is to either sew your own clothes or use new maternity clothing and make it look vintage.
-Here is how I would dress for each era from 190 to 1960:
+It is difficult to give up your personal vintage style just because you are pregnant, or to figure out how to dress for a themed wedding or event when you feel like the size of a house!
+This is especially difficult seeing that vintage maternity clothes are hard to come by (and often not labeled as maternity) and to my knowledge, there are no vintage reproduction clothing companies making vintage maternity clothing.
+My best advice is to either sew your own clothes or use new maternity clothes and make it look vintage.
+Here is how I dress or would dress for each era from 1900 to 1970:

 1910s Inspired Maternity Clothes

 The 1910s style for dress featured a high, empire waist, and long gown for most day and evening occasions.
 Thankfully, a high waistband is exactly what you need to allow room for the baby bump.
 Most new and old “bridesmaid” dresses feature empire waists and are easy enough to find in thrift stores or maternity bridal wear.
 Even a loose slip dress can be used with a wide sash band at the high waist.
 If you have trouble finding a dress long enough, you can always layer a shorter dress over a long slip or skirt.
 If the dress is sleeveless, consider adding a pretty bolero jacket, silky robe, or shawl to cover your arms.
 My guide to making a quick Titanic era dress will work for maternity clothing too.

 For nursing moms, a long straight skirt and loose blouse will be easier than a full dress.